10 Plants Toxic to Dogs: The Silent Threat in Your Garden

 9. Dieffenbachia

 Many plant lovers keep the dieffenbachia for a houseplant.
 This plant has lush green leaves with striking white spots or stripes.
-If you keep a pet dog, though, you should situate the plant high up on a shelf as it is toxic to dogs.
+If you keep a pet dog, though, you should situate the plant high up on a shelf as it is one of the plants toxic to dogs.

 Nibbling on the leaves of the dieffenbachia can cause a dog to experience a burning sensation in and around the mouth.
 This is because dieffenbachia contains the same calcium oxalate crystals found in the golden pothos.